zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-sandy-bridge/index.md

 This page contains information about the [Series 5 550 Chromebook and the Series 3 Chromebox](http://www.samsung.com/us/computer/chrome-os-devices/all-products) that is interesting and/or useful to software developers.
-For general information about getting started with developing on Chromium OS (the open-source version of the software on Chrome OS devices), see the [Chromium OS Developer Guide](/chromium-os/developer-guide).
+For general information about getting started with developing on ChromiumOS (the open-source version of the software on ChromeOS devices), see the [ChromiumOS Developer Guide](/chromium-os/developer-guide).

 ## Developer Mode